 Sunflower and Sesame oil are said to be of the same effectiveness.
 You can also use coconut oil (that’s what we’ve been doing) but it’s said to be less effective.
-I just picked up a big bottle of Sunflower oil to use instead which ends up being lighter on the budget as well.
-I think sesame oil would just taste too strong, but if you love it then it might just be for you.
+Coconut oil is quite a popular choice among the health community though, because it’s also very antibacterial which is great for the mouth.
+You can easily grab a big bottle of Sunflower oil to use instead which ends up being lighter on the budget as well.

 How do I do it?

 Step 2.
 Set a timer on your ipod or iphone if you have one to 20 minutes and gently swish the oil around in your mouth.
-Caleb and I like to read while we oil pull for 20 minutes in the morning.
 Your mouth shouldn’t get tired; if it does you’re swishing too vigorously.

 Step 3.
 After 20 minutes, spit and rinse your mouth out with a sole or water with Himalayan salt.
 Brush with natural toothpaste like Auromere and floss your teeth afterwards.

 Tip: You’ll want to use 2 toothbrushes.
 One for oil pulling and one for regular use, because the toothbrush you use for oil pulling may accumulate some bacteria and toxins.
 Always run the toothbrush under hot water for at least 10 seconds after use and let sit out to dry for the next day.
-Caleb and I keep our oil pulling toothbrushes right next to the oil so we don’t mix them up.
+Keep your oil pulling toothbrush right next to the oil so you don’t mix them up.